wpcorner/footnotes-made-easy/readme.txt

 == Options ==

-You have a fair few options on how the identifier links, footnotes and back-links look which can be found in the WordPress admin area under Settings -> Footnotes.
+You have a fair few options on how the identifier links, footnotes and back-links look which can be found in the WordPress admin area under 'Settings -> Footnotes'.

 == Paginated Posts ==

-Some of you seem to like paginating post, which is kind of problematic.
-By default each page of your post will have it's own set of footnotes at the bottom and the numbering will start again from 1 for each page.
+Some of you seem to like the paginating post, which is kind of problematic.
+By default, each page of your post will have its own set of footnotes at the bottom and the numbering will start again from 1 for each page.

 The only way to get around this is to know how many posts are on each page and tell Footnotes Made Easy what number you want the list to start at for each of the pages.
 So at some point on each page (that is, between each `<!--nextpage-->` tag) you need to add a tag to let the plugin know what number the footnotes on this page should start at.
 The tag should look like this `<!--startnum=5-->` where "5" is the number you want the footnotes for this page to start at.